 This course comprises of interactive group work and workshops.
-You are required to carry out a 3000 word essay as part of this course.
-The completed essay will be available to the External Examiners during the end of year examinations.
+You are required to carry out a 3000 word Literature Review as part of this course.
+The completed Literature Review will be available to the External Examiners during the end of year examinations.
 You should select an aspect of the work of a dental hygienist-therapist to study in more detail.

 Case Based Learning

 These meetings are introduced in year one, semester two which is more relevant at this stage in the programme as you begin to treat patients.

 - Discussion of clinical scenarios

 Occasionally, Case Based Learning meetings are attended by more than one year group.
 Teaching staff allocate breakout groups and each group are given clinical, patient management or medical emergency scenarios to discuss.

 This encourages communication and interaction between year groups and aligns with the school┐s peer support project: Academic Families.